The Beginner's Guide to Cat Shows and Competitions

 BreedSpecial Requirements

-Rex BreedsHand-stripping to maintain coat texture.
+Rex BreedsHand-stripping keeps that unique texture.

 Temperament and Training